NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 _**special case**_:

-- For SGL/DBL, empty string will be converted to the input prototype value
+- For SGL/DBL, empty string will be converted to the input prototype value.

 ``` text
 Supported Format: